 “End-of-Day” shall mean at the last hour of the Gas Day.

-“End User” shall mean a Final Customer or Local Producer directly connected to the Transmission Grid.
+“End User” shall mean a Final Customer directly connected to the Transmission Grid.

-“End User Domestic Point” shall mean a Domestic Point which connects an End User directly to the Transmission Grid either for offtake (Final Customer) or Injection (Local Producer)
+“End User Domestic Point” shall mean a Domestic Point connecting an End User directly to the Transmission Grid for offtake (Final Customer

 “Energy” shall mean the energy calculated from a volume under normal conditions multiplied by the GCV and expressed in Kilowatt-hour or multiples hereof

-“Entry Service” shall mean Transmission Service which enables the Network User to have Natural Gas transmitted from an Connection Point or a Domestic Point into the Transmission Grid.
+“Entry Service” shall mean Transmission Service which enables the Network User to have Natural Gas transmitted from a Connection Point into the Transmission Grid.

 “Exit Service” shall mean Transmission Service which enables the Network User to have Natural Gas transmitted from the Transmission Grid to a Connection Point.